R/hmr.R

 #'

 #' @references Verde, P.E.
-(2019) The hierarchical meta-regression approach and learning from
+(2018) The Hierarchical Meta-Regression Approach and Learning from Clinical Evidence.
+Technical report.

 #'